 The net run rate is a great statistic that allows you to assess a team's chances in a very precise way.
 It is also handy for the players, as an accurate knowledge of your level of skill is tremendously important when training - only if you know exactly how good you are you can expect to get better.

 Net run rate is still useful from the perspective of a cricket fan rather than a player, especially if one enjoys sports betting.
 If you want to be sure of your favorite team's chances in upcoming tournaments, knowing how to calculate run rate may be crucial.
-Use this calculator alongside the batting average calculator, the odds calculator and the winning percentage calculator so that your estimation of your team's performance is the most accurate it can be.
+Use this calculator alongside the batting average calculator and the winning percentage calculator so that your estimation of your team's performance is the most accurate it can be.